 The holidays are so food-centric that by the end of the holiday season everyone wants a gastronomic holiday.
 So, make your pre-planned holiday cocktail party a mid-holiday hiatus.

 Your invite shouldn’t say, “come over after dinner and leave when it’s time to hit the bars!”
 Invite your guests over at 7 pm or 8 pm, and sell your party on the place to be before everyone hits the clubs.
 This way, no one expects you to provide dinner, just a few apps, and most people will leave before they get too crazy.

 6. BYOB before the HCP (holiday cocktail party)

 Want to hack your holiday cocktail party?
 Throw an impromptu or less organized party ahead of your formal holiday cocktail party.
 Tell your guests that the former is BYOB.
 BOYB partiers usually leave a solid stash of booze that can be your stock for the latter party.

-With this secret stash, your holiday cocktail party guests who were raised right and your signature cocktail from this list of ingredients in the Budget Buster Bundle, you’ll have more than enough for your guests and not too much for your wallet.
+With this secret stash, your holiday cocktail party guests who were raised right and your signature cocktail, you’ll have more than enough for your guests and not too much for your wallet.

 7. Announce it’s BYOB, then surprise with your signature cocktail